leaningtech/labs/src/content/docs/cheerp/reference/02-core-concepts.md

 ---
 title: Core concepts
+# TODO: improve this page / split it into multiple
 ---

 Cheerp generates JavaScript code, which should be integrated into an HTML page to be executed in a browser.
 The following trivial example should be ok to start.